WHAT TO SEE

 Tallinn is small and compact; everything is within a leisurely stroll.
 It takes only up to 15 minutes to reach central Tallinn by taxi from the airport and 5 minutes on foot from the harbour.
 You can easily explore the city centre on foot, but bear in mind that the cobble stone streets of Old Town aren't suited for high-heels.

 Buses, trams and trolley buses

 The public transport system works well to reach the suburbs of the city.
 When travelling with a buggy on the public transport, look for departure times marked with blue underline in the time schedule.
 This marks the low floor vehicles which are easy to access with a buggy as well as with a wheelchair.
 Public transport operates between 6:00 and 11:00 (some lines operate until 24:00).

 There are several taxi stops in the city; you’ll also find taxis in front of larger hotels and shopping centres.
-When travelling with children, bare in mind that they must be seated in car seats and can not travel on adults lap.
+Babies and toddlers up to three years old can travel in a taxi on adults lap.
+When travelling with older children, bare in mind that they must be seated in car seats and can not travel on adults lap.